- List of must-know SEO terms

 For example, check the below text.

 “ The push notifications are of great importance when used wisely.
-You can always try out the most affordable push tool, to begin with.”
+You can always try out free push tool, to begin with.”

 The above text links the anchor text “push tool” to a website.
-This will clearly explain to users that the linked website is a push notification tool that is most affordable.
+This will clearly explain to users that the linked website is a push notification tool that provides a free plan for pushing notifications.

 Authority is the collective measures taken by the Search engine that further adds to the visibility of the websites in SERP.

 The most common parameters in building website authority are quality backlinks, multichannel marketing, and effective content marketing strategies.

 For example, if you want to understand a website’s authority score, you can check Domain Authority (DA) score.
 Website DA score is the measure of how likely a page is supposed to rank in the search results.
 The domain score was a term developed by Moz.